Drassil/directory-structure/README.md

 -------------------

 This folder contains the ideal directory structure for each kind of system, app or project.
-It has been freely inspired by Filesystem Hierarchy Standard (FHS) and various other projects but mixing, simplifying and improving concepts.
+It has been freely inspired by Filesystem Hierarchy Standard (FHS) and various other projects.
 It can be used for all kind of projects and languages (PHP, Java, C++, Nodejs etc.) but even for Operating Systems.
 Of course, depending on the purposes, some directories can be avoided/changed (e.g. some frameworks can force you to use some directories not expected by this standard).